marabesi/marabesi.com/_posts/2021-01-18-towards-reactjs-folder-structure-based-on-intent.md

 └── tsconfig.json
 ```

-From that structure, the only thing that is easy to follow is the mess.
+From that structure, the only thing that is easy to follow is the lack of organization.
 At least
 for me, it is hard to tell, which part has what and where I can find a specific
 piece of code that I am interested in.
 This is the first issue mentioned earlier
 in the post, the `intent` issue.
 As such there is no clear intent of what the
 things are.

+The common pattern during the development was to drop any file into a subfolder
+of `src`, leading to a structure that does not express any meaning for
+the project itself.

+## Related work

+There are attempts to structure reactjs applications in a opionated way and
+without a consensus.
+For that reason, developers publish materias such as this
+one aimed to create a standard.

+For example, {% cite akash_joshi --file 2021-01-18-towards-reactjs-folder-structure-based-on-intent %}
+states in the blog post a better way to structure reactjs projects following
+a principle of responsabilities and adapters.
+Therefore, it is shallow in
+the content of the intent.
+It assumes that the project uses context,
+which might vary from project to project.

+Even the official website from reactjs offers a file structure to
+be a pattern across reactjs applications
+{% cite reactjs_official_file_structure --file 2021-01-18-towards-reactjs-folder-structure-based-on-intent %},
+therefore, it gives a few common approaches such as grouping by features and
+grouping by file type.

 ## A new approach